U.S. bar exam study tips

 How should you study for the bar exam?
 Some bar exam learning strategies from BARBRI, the bar prep experts

-As you approach studying for the bar exam, you’ll likely come across all kinds of “quick fix” advice, which often sounds something like this: “to pass the bar exam, all you really need to do is (fill-in-the-blank here).”
+As you approach how to study for the bar exam, you’ll likely come across all kinds of “quick fix” advice, which often sounds something like this: “to pass the bar exam, all you really need to do is (fill-in-the-blank here).”
 Now that you are a trained critical thinker, hopefully any bar exam study advice that begins with, “all you have to do is …” immediately triggers suspicion.
 As the saying goes, if it seems too good to be true, it probably is.

 At BARBRI, we’ve heard everything when it comes to bar exam study and learning strategies –“you only need this book” … “you only need to work 2,000 multiple-choice questions” … “work X flashcards non-stop” … the list goes on and on.